 - Make sure all utensils are washed and grease-free.

 - In the bowl of a stand mixer, beat together meringue powder and warm water with the whisk attachment until light and fluffy.
 Slowly add powdered sugar to the meringue mixture and whisk again.
 Once all sugar has been added, whip on high for several minutes until stiff peaks form.

 - Separate frosting into several different bowls and color as desired - Gel food coloring works best.

-- Thin the frosting out with ½ tsp water at a time (Note: when you pull a spoonful up, it should quickly dissolve back into itself and become smooth on top)
+- Thin the frosting out with ½ teaspoon water at a time (Note: when you pull a spoonful up, it should quickly dissolve back into itself and become smooth on top)

 - Pour frosting into piping bags or squeeze bottles and decorate cookies as desired.